Interim Taliban govt does not reflect what international community hoped to see: US | Politics

 - United States

-The interim Taliban government does not reflect what the international community and the United States hoped to see, the Biden Administration said on Thursday.
+The Taliban-led interim government in Afghanistan does not reflect what the international community and the US hoped to see, the Biden administration has said, as it expressed concern over the lack of inclusivity and the track records and the backgrounds of some of the individuals involved in governing the country.

+The Taliban insurgents seized control of Afghanistan in mid-August, ousting the previous elected leadership which was backed by the West.

+The Taliban on Tuesday announced a caretaker Cabinet led by Mullah Mohammad Hasan Akhund, with key roles being shared by high-profile members of the hardline Islamist group, including a specially designated global terrorist of the dreaded Haqqani Network as the interior minister.

 ''We have spoken about our reaction to the initial caretaker government.
 You have heard us say that the lack of inclusivity, the track records, the backgrounds of some of the individuals involved, are a cause for concern.
-It certainly does not reflect what the international community and what, as a part of that, the United States hoped to see,'' State Department Spokesperson Ned Price told reporters at his news conference.
+It certainly does not reflect what the international community and what, as a part of that, the United States hoped to see,'' State Department Spokesperson Ned Price told reporters at a news conference on Thursday.

+Taliban's hardline interim government includes specially designated global terrorist and Haqqani network leader Sirajuddin Haqqani as the acting interior minister.

 ''Now, we note this is an initial caretaker government.
 We note that some of these positions remain unfulfilled.
 So what will be important to us is not only the composition of any future government of Afghanistan...again, we will look to see to it that it is inclusive, to see to it that it is representative of the people that the Taliban purport to represent,'' he said.